barbarashih/202307_r_introduction/pages/day1_homework.md

 Import 2) into R Studio as a dataframe.

-Filter the dataframe so you only keep "Skin - Sun Exposed (Lower leg)" samples
+Filter the dataframe so you only keep "Skin - Sun Exposed (Lower leg)" in the SMTSD column (use == for equal to)

 Filter the dataframe so you keep only "RNASEQ" samples